Be1zebub/Emoji.lua/README.md

 > Single file lib, no dependencies.
 > Content downloading by request (your players dont need to download a lot of useless emojis that they will never see)
 > Comfy receipt of emojis by name (as in discord / Twitter)
 > Alot of emoji providers (Twitter, Fluent, Noto, Joypixels, Facebook, Apple, Google)
 > Skin tones support
 > ZWJ support
 > Custom emoji support
-> Great api,

 #### How it looks in game:
 ![Preview](https://raw.githubusercontent.com/Be1zebub/Emoji.lua/main/preview/ingame.png)